mobizt/Firebase-ESP8266/README.md

 Support integer, float, String and raw JSON String data types.

-Auto resume streaming when timeout and can be switch between get/set/push/update call and stream event monitoring inside the Loop() easily.

-When doing get/set/push/update call, the stream will stop and can be resume.
+Auto resume streaming when timeout and can be switch between get/set/push/update call and stream event monitoring inside the Loop() without problems.
+When doing get/set/push/update call, the stream will stop and can be resume anytime by call Firebase.readStream(firebaseData) again.

 No root certificate or fingerprint required.